 Ever since Helen Herron Taft visited the Hayes’s White House as a small girl, she was determined to return as First Lady, and passionately pursued her ambitions vicariously through her husband

 The arrival of the belated Summer Olympic Games offers an opportunity to reflect upon the sportier U.S. presidents who, like the Olympics, abide by a four-year schedule.Presidents are no strangers to the Olympics, and more generally, have had an affinity for sports.
+Here are the stories behind some of the most athletic presidents in US history.

 One of the most avid sportsmen of all the presidents was probably Teddy Roosevelt.
 Roosevelt secured the first Olympic Games to be held in the United States, which took place in St. Louis in 1904.
 But the Games were a flop – Roosevelt never attended and only 12 foreign athletes participated.